zhousarah/azure-compute-docs/articles/virtual-machine-scale-sets/virtual-machine-scale-sets-instance-mix.md

 7. Use the size picker to select up to five VM sizes.
 Once you've selected your VM sizes, click the **Select** button at the bottom of the page to return to the scale set Basics tab.
 8. In the **Allocation strategy (preview)** field, select your allocation strategy.
 9. When using the `Prioritized` allocation strategy, the **Rank size** section appears below the Allocation strategy section.
 Clicking on the bottom **Rank priority** brings up the prioritization blade, where you can adjust the priority of your VM sizes.
-10. You can specify other properties in subsequent tabs, or you can go to **Review + create** and select the **Create** button at the bottom of the page to start your Instance Flexible scale set deployment.
+10. You can specify other properties in subsequent tabs, or you can go to **Review + create** and select the **Create** button at the bottom of the page to start your Instance Mix scale set deployment.

 ### [Azure CLI](#tab/cli-1)
 You can use the following basic command to create a scale set using Instance Mix using the following command, which will default to using the `lowestPrice` allocation strategy: